ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-    If the Passport Broker is the [Passport Visa Signatory](#passport-visa-signatory), it MUST set the "iss" to itself and sign such Embedded Tokens with its own private key as described in the [AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md).
+    If the Passport Broker is the [Passport Visa Signatory](#passport-visa-signatory), it MUST set the "iss" to itself and sign such Passport Visas with its own private key as described in the [AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md).

 8.  <a name="requirement-8"></a> Passport Visas are designed for machine